parul100495/WoMaN/README.md

-# Woman - Wonderfully Managed Notes
+# Woman - Wonderful Management
 Web app with chatbot using ML to appropriately tag your writings, speech, and notes.

 ## Tech stack